Entering the field of data science can seem daunting. However, with the right preparation and knowledge, it can be an achievable goal.

 Being able to explain technical concepts in a clear and concise manner is essential for collaboration and decision-making.

 Critical thinking is another crucial soft skill needed for an entry level job in data science.
-You need to be able to analyze and interpret data critically, identifying potential biases or errors in the data.
+You need to be able to analyse and interpret data critically, identifying potential biases or errors in the data.

 This skill allows data scientists to make informed decisions and draw accurate conclusions from the data.